maxaeon/EQ-bench/docs/persisting_constructs.md

 relevant sources or leave it blank.
 If a needed reference is missing, add it to the literature table first so it appears in the list.

-This hybrid method keeps contributions transparent via the JSON snapshots while allowing richer queries and edits through the Supabase backend.
+This approach keeps contributions transparent via versioned JSON snapshots.

 ## Removing entries